 Use of Payday Advance Loans by the Elderly is Surging

-A recent California report shows an increase in the number of cash-strapped senior citizens who are seeking high-interest payday advance loans, which also may go by the name “cash advance” or “deferred deposit transaction”.
+A recent California report shows an increase in the number of cash-strapped senior citizens who are seeking high-interest payday advance loans, which also may go by the name “cash advance” or “deferred deposit transaction” or “cash loans for bad credit.”
 Regardless of the name, these types of loans are short-term financial products, ones that involve an individual borrowing money from a lender at a high annual percentage rate.
 The California Department of Business Oversight, or DBO, found that the use of advance payday loans by the elderly is surging.

 The Elderly are Turning to Payday Advance Loans